-"You better," he hissed, roughly released him.
+"You better," he hissed, roughly releasing him.

 I'm so dead—

-"I'm so sorry!"
-Uncle Vernon hurriedly apologized to the three guests as Aunt Petunia hurried into the kitchen to retrieve a towel for each of them.
-"I promise you I'm going to take care of this."
+"I'm so sorry!
+It's my nephew, he's a bit disturbed."
+Uncle Vernon stood, hurriedly apologizing to the guests as Aunt Petunia dashed into the kitchen to retrieve a towel for each of them.
+"If you will excuse me for a moment, I promise you I am going to take care of this."

 "Nothing, but a nuisance.
 A burden to my family!"
 Uncle Vernon went on, "Should have died along with your no good freaky parents.
 Would have done us all a favor!"

-Somewhere in a corner of his mind, he agreed with all that was said.
+And somewhere in a corner of his mind, he agreed with all that was said.

 He was unwanted, unloved, ungrateful, a freak, a burden.